What would happen if your team could expand into a full-scale major gifts program? Let’s look at the results you’d achieve for your institution:

 And above all, you’ll need to work toward excellent donor relationships, not just a money machine.
 When you build relationships centered on trust, respect, and concern for the goodwill of your mission, anything is possible.

-Don’t forget, we can help you expand and build a profitable, sustainable major gift program.
-We’ve just opened registration for our Major Gifts Intensive 2023, and we are surprised that it is already filling up so quickly this year.
+Don’t forget, that we can help you expand and build a profitable, sustainable major gift program.
+We’ve just opened registration for our Major Gifts Intensive 2024, and we are surprised that it is already filling up so quickly this year.